ossc-db/pg_hint_plan/README.md

 ### Basic Usage

 `pg_hint_plan` reads hinting phrases in specially formulated comments given within the target SQL statement.
 The special form begins with the character sequence `"/\*+"` and ends with `"\*/"`.
-Hint phrases consist of a hint name followed parameters enclosed by parentheses and delimited by spaces.
+Hint phrases consist of a hint name followed by parameters enclosed by parentheses and delimited by spaces.
 Hinting phrases may be delimited by new lines for readability.

-In the example below, hash join is selected as the joning method and scanning `pgbench_accounts` by sequential scan method.
+In the example below, hash join is selected as the joining method and scanning `pgbench_accounts` by sequential scan method.

 <pre>
 postgres=# /*+